HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_TirthankarMazumder.md

 <br/>In the same vein, libraries like `Eigen`, `blaze`, `Fastor`, and `fast5x5` use SIMD instructions to create optimized routines for tasks like matrix multiplication.

 However, it was found that the performance of Eigen, which is the library that ACTS uses for matrix computations, could be improved.
-As a proof-of-concept, the Fast5×5 project was created, to demonstrate this.
-The Fast5×5 library, which uses [`xsimd`](https://github.com/xtensor-stack/xsimd/) under the hood for a compiler-agnostic way of exposing SIMD intrinsics.
+As a proof-of-concept, the Fast5×5 project was created to demonstrate this.
+The Fast5×5 library which uses [`xsimd`](https://github.com/xtensor-stack/xsimd/) under the hood for a compiler-agnostic way of exposing SIMD intrinsics.

 #### Work Summary
 Once we started with the GSoC project, my mentors asked me to look at the [original Fast5×5 repository](https://gitlab.in2p3.fr/CodeursIntensifs/Fast5x5) and get an idea of where we stand with respect to the prior work in this project.
 I improved the repository in many ways, including (but not limited to)